byNickes/StatisticsHomeworks/homework7/7_ra.md

 ![image](https://user-images.githubusercontent.com/78324346/141084609-821a4e33-6bef-4eeb-a3b1-f2ba90a76372.png)

-Donker's invariance principale states that the random function W⁽ⁿ⁾ converges in distribution to a standard Brownian motion W as n -> ∞.
+Donker's invariance principle states that the random function W⁽ⁿ⁾ converges in distribution to a standard Brownian motion W as n -> ∞.

 So it stands that, whatever is the distribution of Xᵢ, the distribution of the values acquired by W⁽ⁿ⁾ will be the same as the distribution of the values of a standard Brownian motion if n -> ∞.